nighostchris/ust-freshman-chatbot/README.md

 - Documentation of their code
 - Evident of using project management software
 - Evident of fulfillment of the proposed feature
-- Evident of fulfillment of the new clientâ€™s requirement
+- Evident of fulfillment of the new client’s requirement
 ---
 ### Nov 28 / 30 - Presentation
 ---